How to paint a DIY Mountain Mural

 Picking Your Paint

-We love our local Benjamin Moore store.
-The family who owns and operates the store is friendly and super knowledgeable.
-I’ve trusted them countless times and they have never steered me wrong.
-So In I went.
+We loved our local Benjamin Moore store before it closed.
+The family who owned the store was so friendly and super knowledgeable.
+I’ve trusted them countless times and they had never steered me wrong.
+So in I went.

 Pick the darkest color first.
 This will be the first color in your mural, and it will be the dominant color.
 You’ll need the most of this and it will be what people’s eyes are really drawn to.
 For me, that was Blue Note.
 You’ll want to stay in a similar color family.
 And picking four more colors can be a bit daunting.
 So once you have the main color chosen, pick the next four shades lighter.
 You can do this by looking at the color value.
 Blue Note was 2129-30.
 I went up a row and grabbed another swatch of colors.
 Next was Normandy, etc.